Interested in Semana Santa in Spain and celebrating Easter in Spain?

 5. Sopa de Ajo

-Sopa de Ajo (Spanish garlic soup) is eaten traditionally in Spanish homes on Easter Sunday.
-Spanish garlic soup is made with garlic, chicken broth, pepper, and a hard-boiled egg in the center of the soup.
+Sopa de Ajo (Spanish garlic soup) is traditionally eaten in Spanish homes on Easter Sunday.
+Spanish garlic soup is made with garlic, chicken broth, pepper, and a poached egg in the center of the soup.

 6. Mona de Pascua